sethuiyer/Image-to-Image-Search/README.md

 SmartSearch is a reverse image search engine which finds similar images by generating captions and comparing those captions.
 Powered by Tensorflow and ElasticSearch.

-It also allows the user to upload their custom images to the database and generate captions for the uploaded image.

-Material design makes the website mobile friendly as well.

 ## Demo
 [Deep Reverse Image Search Engine - YouTube](https://www.youtube.com/watch?v=xNUL2IHl4tQ) demos the core functionality.